ogundiyantobiloba/opennms-tutorials-1/session2/Exercise2-2.md

     </mask>
 ```

-## generating events using netsnmp
+## Generating events using netsnmp

 MibBrowser is very useful but we actually want to simulate v2 traps coming from devices within our docker network.
 In this case we will use NetSNMP to send traps from the command line.